 Children need mentors to help them become the best they can be.
 Help with homework and plan fun activities.

-Fair Trade Coffee and Chocolate is available year-round in Campus Ministry.
+Fair Trade Coffee is available year-round in Campus Ministry.

 Our coffee comes from San Lucas Mission in Guatemala, where our students have gone on service trips and helped pick coffee beans.